umccr/v2-samplesheet-parser/README.md

 # v2-samplesheet-parser

-A lightweight Python tool to parse and validate Illumina Sample Sheet v2 format.
-This tool supports multiple formats including BCLConvert, Cloud, TSO500L, and TSO500S sections.
+A lightweight tool to parse and validate Illumina v2 Sample Sheet v2 from multiple format.

 ## Features